anandpatel504/Hackathon-Aandolan/nodejs/basic-nodejs.md

-You have to write backend part of signup and login. where the user can update and delete his account.
+You have to write backend part of signup and login. where the user can update and delete his account. and get user by id.
 ```
 Use:- express, MySQL, knex you can follow MVC.
 for Verifying the user you can use JWT strategy